Flyers lose wild one to Rangers in OT at MSG

 Prior to the third-period chaos, Scott Laughton drove the Flyers' bus in the second period.
 He opened the game's scoring and then assisted Ryan Poehling's power play goal 8:41 minutes later to pad the Flyers' lead to 2-0.
 The 29-year-old alternate captain has 17 points (eight goals, nine assists) in the last 21 games.

-But the Rangers, hungry to punch their playoff ticket, erupted for six goals over the final 35-plus minutes of the action.
+But the Rangers, hungry to punch their playoff ticket, erupted for six goals over the final 36-plus minutes of the action.

 The Flyers (36-27-10) went 2-3-2 in this daunting seven-game stretch against bona-fide contenders.
 They'll take it.